Railroad Crossing Safety

 Railroad line – Palmer Subdivision, New England Central Railroad

-The crossing also has a active warning devices (flashing lights and bells) as well as passive signage.
+The crossing has active warning devices (flashing lights and bells) as well as passive signage and roadway markings.

 FRA accident records show that there have been a total of five (5) accidents at this crossing since 1975.